Felo-14/aircraft_safely_analysis/README.md

 I need to delve into and analyze the potential risks associated with aircraft ownership and operation, and provide actionable insights to guide the head of the new aviation division in making informed decisions about aircraft purchases.

+Among the important questions posed throughout the analysis were:

+1. For each aircraft make, how many injuries were sustained?

+2. What is the overall trend of the annual number of fatalities?

+3. Does the number of engines in an aircraft correlate with the number of fatalities?

 ## Data Understanding